Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 fn function_that_fails_half_the_time() -> Result<u128, String> { // Note the return type for a function comes after ->
     let time = std::time::UNIX_EPOCH
         .elapsed()
-        .expect("Call the doctor, time went backwards") // We can do something cooler here but that's for another time .as_millis();
+        .expect("Call the Doctor, time went backwards") // We can do something cooler here but that's for another time .as_millis();

     if time % 2 == 0 {